Summary

 This chain is ideal if you need broader compatibility with older operating systems, including Android 7.1 and lower.
 This chain is difficult to support on Windows

-For IIS etc, you can only serve one of these chains per Windows server (machine), not a combination per site etc. The default trust store maintenance in Certify The Web will provide the modern chain.
+For IIS etc, you can only serve one of these chains per Windows server (machine), not a combination per site etc. The default trust store maintenance in the app will provide the modern chain.
 If you need the legacy chain you may still need import the cross signed ISRG Root X1 (see Switching to Chain 2, below) unless it was already installed.

 Switching to Chain 1 (modern)